richie0866/Rostruct/docs/getting-started/why-rostruct.md

 ### Load dependencies

-Safely integrate external libraries into your script with an intelligent Promise-based module loading system.
+Don't want to make a project?
+Safely integrate Rostruct projects into your script with an intelligent Promise-based module system.

 External libraries load like any other ModuleScript.